Beat Streuli

 From 2000, Streuli’s work, previously centered on the inhabitants and the everyday in mostly western cities, became more complex.
 His participation in the biennials of Sharjah, Yokohama, and Singapore, and his projects in India, Africa, South America, and the Near and Far East—a 160-meter-long wall of images erected in the desert at the entrance of the historical city of Petra, Jordan— resulted in a reflection on globalization and its related conflicts.
 As Zurich and Brussels became his European bases, he grew increasingly interested in the presence of non-Western cultures in the European social fabric.
 His publication BXL, photographed in the Brussels neighborhood of Molenbeek, testifies to this shift in his practice.

 Streuli taught from 2012 to 2018 at ZHdK University of Fine Arts in Zurich.
 His new productions, which often oscillate between fixed and moving image, are created in a wide range of digital and traditional media.
 He continues to focus on city dwellers but also on cities as an urban and architectural concept and has recently often worked outside the global metropoles, in suburbs and smaller cities.
 He has developed both permanent and temporary large-scale installations in public space, experimenting with more pictorial forms yet not abandoning a certain documentary style.
+His images reflect the increasingly heterogenous reality of today’s world without forcing a specific sociopolitical reading onto the viewer.

 General Approach